Andrei-Fenesan/webserver/README.md

 # Web Server in Go

 This project contains a simple web server written in Go.
 It allows you to return statics HTML files.
 The server listens on port 8080 (by default) and serves files from the `resources` directory.
+The CGI scripts should be in the `cgi-bin` directory inside the directory root directory
 The port and the directory can be configured using command-line flags:
 - `-port` specifies the port number
 - `-src` specifies the directory to serve files from